 sound theoretical practice.
 AWT offers clinicians and clients with

 language and a processing paradigm for anger that will normalize and affirm this emotion as a human experience.

 AWT can be particularly useful in Psychodynamic, Humanistic, Cognitive Behavioral, and Post Modern treatment planning.

-AWI @ Messiah College was the result of a workload reallocation project designed by Associate Professor, Carol ZA McGinnis PhD, BC-TMH, LCPC, NCC.
+AWI @ Messiah University was the result of a workload reallocation project designed by Associate Professor, Carol ZA McGinnis PhD, SIP, BC-TMH, LCPC, NCC.

 As the first step in providing the public and the counseling profession with function angering tools, the "Amazon" Warrior Institute is hosted as a pilot for later institute incorporation.

 As a "startup" institute, AWI is meant to serve the public without promise for improved anger or the elimination of symptoms that are better suited for licensed counselor care.

 If you, or the person you are recommending for this web content, are in danger of harming themselves or someone else please contact emergency medical services in your area by calling 911.